This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Frequently Asked Questions

-While many seasoning mixes have brown sugar, this version is sugar-free.
+- Is pork seasoning sugar-free?
+Many pork chop seasonings do contain brown sugar.
+This version does not have any.
 If you prefer your pork rub recipe sweet, add in 2 tablespoons of brown sugar.
-If you want sweetness without the sugar, use my sugar-free brown sugar.
+If you want sweetness without the sugar, use my natural brown sugar substitute.

 - Spice Jars with Lids – This set comes with everything you need to make your own spice blend and store them properly.